henrikskog/organized/README.md

 ## Background

-A hobby project originally developed to organize sheet music.
-Became a nice small project to explore web technologies.
+An overengineered hobby project originally developed to organize sheet music.
+Has been a nice small project to explore web technologies.